 Item Number: CA175

-The second film documents Collins' dedication to the cause of civil rights.
-Former Governor of Florida Collins is shown marching with civil rights leaders such as Martin Luther King Jr. during the 1965 demonstrations in Selma, Alabama.
+The second film documents Collins' dedication to civil rights.
+Collins is shown talking with civil rights leaders such as Martin Luther King Jr. and Andrew Young during the 1965 demonstrations in Selma, Alabama.

 Item Number: V-142